5432roy/Log-Aggregation-System/README.md

     Leverage Kafka’s ability to handle high-throughput data and ensure the system is resilient.
   - **Extensible Architecture:**
     Lay a foundation that can be extended later for features like filtering, alerting, or integration with dashboards.
-  - **Solidify Java Integration:**
-    Utilize existing Java skills to develop both the producer (simulating log generation) and the consumer (log aggregator).

 ---